Deans Marsh

 Deans Marsh is a town in Victoria, Australia, located 23 km inland from Lorne.
 At the 2016 census, Deans Marsh had a population of 269.
 Deans Marsh is part of the Otway Harvest Trail, with the Pennyroyal Raspberry Farm and the Gentle Annie Berry Gardens nearby.
-There are three wineries in the area - Blakes Estate, Dinny Goonan and Gosling Creek.
+There are three wineries in the area - Blakes Estate, Alt Road and Heroes Vineyard.
+The Store is located in the centre of the town, servicing locals and tourists with provisions, local produce, alcohol and a cafe.
+The Deans Marsh Community Cottage is the local Neighbourhood House that provides the community with weekly health and wellbeing classes including Yoga & Pilates; skills workshops, a monthly Community Dinner and annual events including the Deans Marsh Festival.
 Also located in Deans Marsh is Yan Yan Gurt West, a sheep farm known for its 1880s woolshed and innovative practices in regenerative agriculture and agroforestry.

 History

 Deans Marsh Post Office opened on 3 November 1866.

 The Forrest railway line, which branched from the Warrnambool line at Birregurra, was opened to Deans Marsh on 19 December 1889, and was extended to Forrest on 5 June 1891.
 The line was closed on 4 March 1957.

 On Ash Wednesday 1983, a fire started at Deans Marsh, which spread rapidly, becoming a huge blaze which razed a considerable area of the Victoria's Surfcoast, destroying a large number of houses in Barwon Downs, Lorne, Fairhaven, Aireys Inlet, and Anglesea, and resulted in the deaths of three people.